xrdocs/application-hosting/_blogs/2016-06-11-nanog-67-meet-us-there.md

 We'll show how you can bring up Containers on XR to run iperf with XR interfaces, and leverage [YDK](https://github.com/CiscoDevNet/ydk-py) to affect OSPF path cost.

-Further, We bring you these demos using the new IOS-XR Vagrant box.
+Further, We bring you these demos using the new [IOS-XR Vagrant box](https://xrdocs.github.io/getting-started/iosxr-vagrant-beta) that is current in private-beta.
 If you haven't heard about it yet, take a look at the following quick-start guide to get you going:
 [IOS-XR Vagrant Quick-Start](https://xrdocs.github.io/application-hosting/tutorials/iosxr-vagrant-quickstart)